 “In a surprising way on all counts, Netanyahu acted yesterday afternoon at the press conference as a leader.
-He could have dropped the case on the supreme court already at the beginning, but he chose to say the truth to the public – even when it was unpleasant for his own electorate.
-There is no other option saved the agreement with the UN.
-In many respects, the leadership move that he made at 16:30 was much more surprising then the flipflop of 22:45”.
-What did this leadership move consist of, and what is the concept of governability it entails?
-How does it project on the idea of democracy from the PM’s perspective?
-And his idea of ruling the people?
-And what, in turn, is his idea of governability, rule of the people and democracy in cancelling the agreement and leaving Israel with no viable immigration policy and plan of dealing with the 35.000 Africans who are asylum seekers who got illegally into the state?
+He could have dropped the case on the Supreme Court at the outset, but he chose to speak the truth to the public – even when it was unpleasant for his own constituency.
+There is no other option besides the agreement with the UN.
+In many respects, his act of leadership at 4:30 PM was much more surprising than his flip-flop at 10:45 PM.”
+What did Netanyahu’s act of leadership consist of, and what is the concept of governability it entails?
+How does it reflect the prime minister’s conception of democracy and governance?
+And how, in turn, is his view of governability and and democracy reflected in his decision to cancel the agreement and leave Israel with no viable immigration policy, stranding 35.000 Africans who had entered Israel irregularly?

 Consider the press conference.
-The setting is a clear indication of the perception which the PM wants to project: a leader with his chosen team: the minister of the interior who does not threaten Netanyahu’s base in the next elections, the head of the committee for national security – appointed and controlled directly by the PM and not answering to the ministries of defense or internal security and other officials who were hand-picked by Netanyahu to be his loyal executers.
-Closed, secret, strategic team that worked away from the Media, the government, and the other officials to produce a policy solution to the problem.
+The setting is a clear indication of the perception the prime minister wants to project: a leader with his chosen team.
+In this case, the team included the minister of the interior, who does not threaten Netanyahu’s base in the next elections, and the head of the National Security Council, who is appointed and controlled directly by the prime minister.
+It was a closed, secret, strategic team that worked away from the media limelight and apart from other officials to produce a policy solution for the problem.